At what age do babies roll over? Learn more about this important baby milestone here!

 Babies learn to roll as a means of getting from one place to another.
 They may roll from their tummy to back as early as 2 months (usually by 5 months) and usually respond to their newfound maneuver with a giant startle reflex!

-After they have that down pat, you may notice them rocking their legs back and forth or reaching as far as they can over their bodies until they accomplish rolling from their back to tummy.
+After they have that down pat, you may notice them rocking their legs back and forth while lying on their backs or reaching as far as they can over their bodies until they accomplish rolling from their back to tummy.
 This usually happens between 5-7 months after they have gained additional head, arm, and trunk control.

 Babies will usually roll toward something motivating like a toy that lights up or makes sound or even toward a doting parent.
 It is their first taste of mobility and may often lead to consecutive rolls to get from one point to another.
 Be sure to be vigilant and stay nearby during diaper changes or dressing because once your baby figures out how to move, she will take every opportunity to practice whether you are ready or not!